IanM21/101419262_comp3123_labtest2/README.md

 # Weather Forecast Application

 A React-based weather forecast application that provides current and future weather information for cities worldwide.
-Created as part of COMP3123 - Full Stack Development I Lab Test 2.

 ## Features